 Answer These Questions to Craft a Compelling Grant Proposal

 A mistake I see in grant proposals is focusing too much on making the case that your cause is important.
-But I’ve learned that you need to focus more on answering the foundation’s questions.
+One of the most important lessons I learned in my years as a grant writer is that nonprofits need to focus first on answering the foundation’s questions.

 I understand the desire to make the case!
 During my 15+ years in grant writing, I did it a lot, too.
 As nonprofit professionals, we care deeply about our organizations and their missions.
 We want people to care about our cause as much as we do.
 And when it comes time to get funding, we think “because it’s important” is reason enough.

-Unfortunately, we’re wrong.
+Unfortunately, that’s not the right approach.
 Foundation program officers have budgets, and they can fund only a few of the many applications they receive.

 Let’s demystify foundations for a minute.